iconexperience/imageswitch/README.md

 callback - A function to call once the animation is complete.

 options - A map of additional options to pass to the method.
 Supported Keys:
-+ transformation: A string indicating which transformation animation to use ('fade', 'slide')
++ *transformation*: A string indicating which transformation animation to use ('fade', 'slide')

     defaults to: 'fade'
-+ duration: Time in milliseconds
++ *duration*: Time in milliseconds

     defaults to: 1000
-+ easing: A string indicating the easing function to use (see jQuery easing documentation)
++ *easing*: A string indicating the easing function to use (see jQuery easing documentation)

     defaults to: 'linear'
-+ queue: A string indicating what queue to use for the animation (see jQuery queue documentation)
++ *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

     defaults to: 'fx'
-+ selectors: A map with keys imgBottom and imgTop to specify specific selectors for the bottom and top image
++ *selectors*: A map with keys imgBottom and imgTop to specify specific selectors for the bottom and top image

     defaults to: { imgBottom: ':first-child', imgTop: ':nth-child(2)' }
-+ switchBottomImage: A boolean indicating if the bottom image should also be animated.
++ *switchBottomImage*: A boolean indicating if the bottom image should also be animated.
 This is useful for semi transparent images where bottom image would be visible underneath the top image.

     defaults to: false